FSB Academy

+Since 2022, the academy's director has been Colonel General Nikolai Plotnikov.

 History

 Background

-The Presidium of the VChK (The first security service of the Soviet Russia) decided to establish a special institute for operational training.
-The first course began in April 1921.

-In 1922 the course was renamed the Higher Courses of the State Political Directorate (GPU).
+The academy has existed through many iterations amid the periodic purges and reformations of the Soviet and Russian intelligence services.

+Its origins trace to the Presidium of Soviet Russia's first security service, the Cheka (VChK), who established a special institute for operational training in April 1921.
+When the Cheka was reorganized into the State Political Directorate (GPU) a year later in 1922, the institute was renamed the Higher Courses of the State Political Directorate.
+The following year in 1923 the GPU was replaced by the Joint State Political Directorate (OGPU).
 In May 1930 Moscow created higher schools for basic and advanced training of secret agents; on June 4, 1930 the school was known as the Central School of OGPU.
 July 14, 1934, after the formation of the People's Commissariat of Internal Affairs, the former OGPU Central School was renamed the Central School of General Directorate for State Security (GUGB) of the NKVD.
 On March 21, 1939 the Central School of GUGB NKVD was reorganized as the Graduate School of the NKVD.
 By the early 1940s, every third head of the Soviet security organs was a graduate of the course.
 During the Great Patriotic War, the school trained more than seven thousand security officers who organized the fight against Nazi Germany.

-By Resolution of the Council of Ministers on August 2, 1962 the KGB Higher School was named after Dzerzhinsky.
+By Resolution of the Council of Ministers on August 2, 1962 the KGB Higher School was named after Felix Dzerzhinsky.
 During the 1960s to 1980s, graduates took part in countering foreign intelligence services and conducting operational and combat activities.

+After the collapse of the Soviet Union, Russian president Boris Yeltsin established the academy by decree on August 24, 1992 to absorb the former Higher School of the KGB.

+In 1995, the Higher School of the KGB was renamed the FSB Academy.
+In April 2026, Russian president Vladimir Putin signed a decree to restore Felix Dzerzhinsky's name to the academy.